 - Avoid commercial cleaners, such as toilet tank tablets, that are made of bleach and can quickly cause erosion on the rubber fixtures in the tank.

-Call us to have your toilet inspected for mold or other major issues by calling us.
+Call us to have your toilet inspected for major issues.

 Let's hear your thoughts.